 - It is advisable to dress in layers, wearing as many undergarments or outer garments as you need (that can be removed as needed), as long as you have a moisture repellent outer shell at all times to keep you and your under garments from getting wet.

 - Absolutely bring warm gloves, head/ear protection for non-skiers, and eye protection.
-As a matter of fact, you will not be allowed to enter ski lessons without gloves, or not wearing a helmet or hat/scarf for head protection.
+As a matter of fact, you will not be allowed to enter ski lessons without gloves or mittens, or not wearing a helmet or hat/scarf for head protection.

 - If your group will be receiving ski rental equipment the evening prior to skiing/lessons, be sure and wear the same thickness of socks then, that will be worn the next day skiing, for proper boot fit.

-- Slim fitting outer shell pants or jeans does not need to be worn inside your boots for comfort reasons!
+- There is no need to bring any slim fitting outer shell pants or jeans for skiing, especially if they cannot be raised up to almost your knee.
+They cannot be worn inside your boots for comfort reasons!
 Bring lower body outer garments that will fit outside of the boots (about the size of a gallon container).

-- Please don’t be that person to arrive without adequate clothing (thin, or non-moisture protected cotton sweat pants or jeans, usually with no insulating under garments), gloves, and/or eye protection.
+Please don’t be that person to arrive without adequate clothing (thin, or non-water repellent cotton sweat pants or jeans, usually with no insulating under garments), gloves, and/or eye protection.
 Without these, you will not want to recreate with any activity.
-Due to the time it takes to go and purchase these items (at 2-3 x times the normal price)- you will probably be forced to take lessons with another group after your group, or even on another day.
-Trying to purchase items you forgot to bring, or gather prior to the trip, is a hassle you will definitely NOT want to experience on your first arrival in Winter Park!
+Due to the time it takes to go and purchase these items (at 2-3 x times the normal price)- you will probably be forced to take lessons with another group, or even on another day.
+Trying to purchase items you failed to bring for the trip is a hassle you will definitely NOT want to experience on your first ski day in Winter Park!